RahulR666/RahulR666/README.md

 ### GNSS–IMU Localization
 Development and validation of localization pipelines for autonomous vehicles using GNSS and IMU measurements, including state estimation, coordinate transformations, heading handling, and robustness testing.

-### LiDAR Perception & Sensor Fusion
+### Sensor Fusion
-Work involving point-cloud processing, object tracking, and integration of LiDAR, camera, and radar information for autonomous-system perception.
+Integration of LiDAR, camera, and radar information for autonomous-system perception.

 ### Computer Vision Based ADAS
 Developed and modularized computer-vision-based ADAS functions including MOIS, BSIS, and LDWS, with real-world testing and validation on vehicle platforms.